George Moala

-George Moala (born 5 November 1990), is a professional rugby union player currently playing for Clermont Auvergne in the French Top 14, having previously played in New Zealand for both Auckland and the Blues.
+George Moala (born 5 November 1990) is a professional rugby union player who plays as a centre for Top 14 club Clermont.
+Born in New Zealand, he represents Tonga at international level after qualifying on ancestry grounds.

-Early career
+Early life

 Moala attended Tamaki College where he was prominent in 2008 inter-collegiate rugby season, including scoring a stunning try against New Zealand rugby powerhouse school Auckland Grammar School.
 In 2010, Moala was selected in the Auckland Under 20 squad.